 How is cholesterol measured?

-Your cholesterol test, sometimes called a lipid profile test, will look at the different types of fats in your blood.
+Your cholesterol test (lipid profile) looks at the different types of fats in your blood.
 This includes your total cholesterol, HDL, LDL, and triglycerides.
 Your non-HDL cholesterol is your total cholesterol minus HDL cholesterol.

 Your cholesterol results will provide you with a range of figures.
 It’s important to look at each one and not just your total cholesterol.
 In the UK, cholesterol and triglyceride levels are measured in millimoles per litre (mmol/L) of blood.

 The normal ranges are: